alelodato/sapore-di-mare/README.md

 - Once the deployment method has been chosen the app will be built and can be launched by clicking the Open app button which should appear below the build information window, alternatively, there is another button located in the top right of the page.

 ___

 ## Credits

 This project was based on the Code Institute's - I think therefore I blog walkthrough module which provided a standard setup of a django project and helped me understand how models and views work.
 The menu model was inspired by the blog model in the walkthrough project as they both have a similar structure.
-For the reservation app instead i want to credit

-I also added several custom Views and Forms to the site, as well as ensuring that all links and desired functionality was working as intended with no errors.
+For the booking app instead i want to credit DevGenius and his tutorial on [How to create a booking system with django for a health clinic](https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78), from which i took inspiration on how to build a model, with selected time slots and seats choices, and to create the views to make the reservation form display and work correctly.

-The wireframe mockups were created using [Figma](https://https://www.figma.com/)
+The wireframe mockups were created using [Mockapp](https://www.mockapp.com/en/)

 ___

 ## Acknowledgments and Thanks

-I want to thank the code institute tutors team for helping me every time i encounter an issue i couldn’t resolve in my project, providing fast response and support and patiently making sure i understood what was wrong and the issue was solved.
+I want to thank the code institute tutors team for helping me every time i encountered an issue that i couldn’t resolve myself in the project, providing fast response and support and patiently making sure i understood what was wrong and the issue was solved.
+Also want to thank my mentor Jubril, for providing advices and feedbacks to help me improve my project and making sure my work complied with assignment.